-As Summer Bank Holiday approaches, it is time for us to take a well-deserved break to enjoy and celebrate.
-Also known as August Bank Holiday, Summer Bank Holiday was originally established in 1871.
-The holiday was meant to give workers a day off to rest and enjoy some leisure time.
+As the Summer Bank Holiday approaches, it is time for us to take a well-deserved break to enjoy and celebrate.
+Also known as the August Bank Holiday, it was originally established in 1871 and intended to give workers a day off to rest and enjoy some leisure time.

 Over the years, it has evolved into a time for families and friends to celebrate the end of summer and make the most of the warm weather.
 Whether it is a picnic in the park, a barbecue in the backyard, or a day at the beach, the holiday provides an opportunity to cherish the fleeting days of summer before the autumn chill sets in.

-In this blog post, we are diving into the country’s top 10 favourite wines for Summer Bank Holiday.
+In this blog post, we are diving into the country’s favourite wines for the Summer Bank Holiday.

 Prosecco – Staple of bliss